-AWN CyberSOC provides the highest level of SOC-as-a-service by optimizing the integration of machine and human intelligence.
-The service combines people, process and technology to deliver an enterprise-class CyberSOC in minutes.
-Each customer is assigned a security engineer, who becomes intimately familiar with the company’s business and operational requirements.
-The security engineer analyzes logs, weeds through alerts to eliminate false positives, and conducts necessary security forensics to definitively identify any breach or attack.
-The AWN cloud, with its proprietary SIEM, expedites the process using its advanced machine learning capabilities and automated user behavioral analytics, and integrates data from external threat feeds to proactively identify suspicious behavior.
+The Arctic Wolf SOC-as-a-service optimizes the integration of machine and human intelligence.
+The service combines people, process and technology to deliver an elite-level, enterprise-class SOC-as-a-service in minutes.
+Each customer is assigned a security team, who becomes intimately familiar with the company’s business and operational requirements.
+The security team analyzes logs, weeds through alerts to eliminate false positives, and conducts necessary security forensics to definitively identify any breach or attack.
+The Arctic Wolf cloud, with its proprietary SIEM, expedites the process using its advanced machine learning capabilities and automated user behavioral analytics, and integrates data from external threat feeds to proactively identify suspicious behavior.

 We Obsess Over Data Protection